briana-torres/StudyBuddies/README.md

-# Study Buddies Website
+# The Study Community

-Welcome to the Study Buddies website repository.
+Welcome to The Study Community website repository.
 This web application is designed to help minority CS students at Northeastern find and join study groups for their courses.

 ## Prerequisites